abraunegg/onedrive/docs/client-architecture.md

 *  Control what IP protocol version should be used when communicating with OneDrive (Config Option: `ip_protocol_version`)
 *  Control what User Agent is presented to Microsoft services (Config Option: `user_agent`)

+> [!IMPORTANT]
-**Note:** The default 'user_agent' value conforms to specific Microsoft requirements to identify as an ISV that complies with OneDrive traffic decoration requirements.
+> The default 'user_agent' value conforms to specific Microsoft requirements to identify as an ISV that complies with OneDrive traffic decoration requirements.
 Changing this value potentially will impact how Microsoft see's your client, thus your traffic may get throttled.
 For further information please read: https://learn.microsoft.com/en-us/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online

 Diving a little deeper into how the client operates, the diagram below outlines at a high level the operational workflow of the OneDrive Client for Linux, demonstrating how it interacts with the OneDrive API to maintain synchronisation, manage local and cloud data integrity, and ensure that user data is accurately mirrored between the local filesystem and OneDrive cloud storage.